stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 and picked at me, and that eldritch, damnable whistling shrieked fiendishly above all the alternations of babel and silence in the whirlpools of darkness around.

-  Afterward there were visions of the Cyclopean city of my dreams&mdash;not in ruins, but just as I had dreamed of it.
+  Afterward there were visions of the Cyclopean city of my dreams--not in ruins, but just as I had dreamed of it.
 I was in my conical, non-human body again, and mingled with crowds of the Great Race and the captive minds who carried books up and down the lofty corridors and vast inclines.
 Then, superimposed upon these pictures, were frightful momentary